Going to College

 3. How will you get to the doctor?

 If your child enrolls in TRICARE Prime, they’ll have an assigned PCM.
 They must make appointments with the PCM or have a referral from the PCM.
 If not, they will be charged point-of-service fees.

-If it's not convenient to have an assigned PCM, you should consider TRICARE Standard and Extra.
+If it's not convenient to have an assigned PCM, you should consider TRICARE Select.
 You can visit any TRICARE-authorized providerAn authorized provider is any individual, institution/organization, or supplier that is licensed by a state, accredited by national organization, or meets other standards of the medical community, and is certified to provide benefits under TRICARE.
 There are two types of TRICARE-authorized providers: Network and Non-Network. and have more flexibility when home during school breaks.

 4. How much will we pay out-of-pocket?

 TRICARE Prime has the fewest out-of-pocket costs, unless you use the point-of-service option.

 With TRICARE Select, you'll save money by visiting a network provider.
 You'll pay annual deductibles and cost shares.
 Most providers will bill TRICARE Select, but you may need to pay the provider up front for care and file a claim with TRICARE later for reimbursement.

 5. Are you signing up for a student health plan?